 As a proud, card-carrying #watchnerd, I must sheepishly admit that although the Luminox moniker is instantly recognizable, sadly, I knew little of the brand’s history.

 Luminox (Lumi: Latin for light, Nox: Latin for “night”) began manufacturing watches in 1989.
 The company’s initial and continuing mission is to bring cutting-edge luminescence and readability to tool/sports watches.
 With this in mind, the company developed its own illumination system, designated Luminox Light Technology (LLT).

-Being reviewed here is the Swiss made, Luminox Modern Mariner Automatic (Ref.
-6502.BO) having a retail of $1,350.
-The Mariner is a part of Luminox’s current Sea Collection.
-It uses a Swiss made Sellita SW 220-1 automatic movement with a power reserve of up to 38-hours.
+The Luminox Modern Mariner Automatic (Ref.
+6502.BO) is a part of Luminox’s current Sea Collection.
+It uses a Swiss-made Sellita SW 220-1 automatic movement with a power reserve of up to 38-hours.
 These are based on the SW200 caliber, but have an added wheel for the day of the week, therefore offering the time, date, and day of the week display.
 This movement can be considered analogous to the ETA 2836.

 A 24-hour scale on the dial discretely provides a preference many in military service use as they go by 24-hour military-time, instead of 12-hour time.
 The hands and hour markers are a gray color with a different texture than the dial in order to preserve legibility on this “blackout” model (what “BO” in the reference model stands for).
 This, along with the matte finish of the dial, may make it more legible than the standard silver stainless steel model given the polished and glossy elements on that dial.
 This is not usually said of the black model variant.